What Do You Need to Do to Get Married in Fiji?

 - Death certificates of a spouse, if applicable

 What is a Single Status Certificate?

-Couples from overseas must provide at Single Status certificate to get married in Fiji.
+Couples from overseas must provide a Single Status certificate to get married in Fiji.
 A Single Status certificate is needed if you are a couple of non-residents getting married in Fiji or a non-resident getting married to a local.
 This certificate is to show that you have not been married before during a specified time period, usually from 18 years old.
 The Single Status certificate can be applied for in your home country or state, usually your country’s equivalent of the Registry of Births, Marriages & Deaths, or something similar.

 Getting Your Marriage License in Fiji

 Got the paperwork?
-Now couples need to obtain the Marriage License which allows you to get married in Fiji legally within 28 days.
+Now couples need to obtain the Marriage License which allows them to get married in Fiji legally within 28 days.
 You must book an appointment at a Births, Deaths & Marriages (BDM) office, i.e. a registry office, submitting scanned copies of the documents listed above, in advance before visiting a registry in person.
-This appointment and paperwork are usually handled by your wedding co-ordinator or chosen resort.
+This appointment and paperwork are usually handled by your wedding coordinator or chosen resort.

 Once you arrive in Fiji, it’s best to leave yourself at least three days prior to your wedding ceremony to give you time to visit a registry office and obtain your Marriage Licence in person.